JEFH507/org-chart-goose-orchestrator/Demo/Container_Management_Playbook.md

    ↓
 2. Profile saved to PostgreSQL database
    ↓
-3. Goose container MUST restart to fetch new profile
+3. goose container MUST restart to fetch new profile
    ↓
-4. Goose entrypoint fetches profile from Controller API ↓
+4. goose entrypoint fetches profile from Controller API ↓
 5. Python script generates new config.yaml
    ↓
-6. Goose session starts with new configuration
+6. goose session starts with new configuration
 ```

 ### Step-by-Step Procedure